seweissman/wikiduper/README.md

 Code licensed under Apache License v2.0 (http://www.apache.org/licenses/LICENSE-2.0)

+### Notes ###

-[1]: For a description of the minhash algorithm, see *A. Rajaraman, J. Leskovec, and J. D. Ullman.
+1) For a description of the minhash algorithm, see *A. Rajaraman, J. Leskovec, and J. D. Ullman.
 Mining of Massive Datasets.
 January 2011.*